Frequently Asked Questions

 A workshop is something extraordinary outside our regular schedule, like a weekend workshop for example.

-Q: what’s the concept of the factory practice zone on monday evenings?
+Q: what’s the concept of the factory social dance & practice zone on monday evenings?

 Q: what’s a “social”?

-Q: What kind of clothes should i wear?
+Q: What kind of clothes & shoes should i wear?

 Q: there are several dance schools in oslo already, is there a need for another one?

-And last but not least, we offer beginner classes with the goal of reaching new groups, people who might not otherwise take the leap into dancing.
-The bachata scene in Oslo is already well established, but we believe it has the potential to grow into something much bigger, which would be beneficial and enriching for everyone.
+And last but not least, we offer beginner classes with the goal of reaching new people who might not otherwise have taken the leap into dancing.
+The bachata scene in Oslo is already well established, but we believe it has the potential to grow into something much bigger.

 Q: MY NORWEGIAN (OR MY ENGLISH) IS NOT SO GOOD, WHAT LANGUAGE DO YOU SPEAK IN CLASS?

 A: While all our instructors speaks English, Martin, Natalia & Katrine also speaks Norwegian, Martin speaks Swedish, Natalia speaks Polish, and Katrine speaks Spanish.
-This means that we’ll be able to accomodate you in English, Norwegian, Swedish and Polish in 100% of our classes, as well as Spanish in many of our classes.
+This means we’re able to accomodate you in English, Norwegian, Swedish and Polish in 100% of our classes, as well as Spanish in many of our classes.

 Welcome!
 Velkommen!
 Välkommen!
 Witamy! ¡Bienvenidos!